Lisa Rinna Poses With Her Daughters In Fashion Campaign, But Grandma Lois Steals The Show

-Lisa Rinna’s family members have been blessed with the model gene.
-The 55-year-old Real Housewives of Beverly Hills star, who worked as a model early in her career, recently posed alongside her daughters Delilah Belle Hamlin, 20, and Amelia Gray Hamlin, 17, as well as her mother, Lois Rinna, 90, for a Mother’s Day campaign for vintage retailer What Comes Around Goes Around.
+Lisa Rinna’s family members have been blessed with good looks.
+The 55-year-old Real Housewives of Beverly Hills star, who worked as a model early in her career, recently posed alongside her daughters Delilah Belle Hamlin, 20, and Amelia Gray Hamlin, 17 — as well as her mother, Lois Rinna, 90.
+Their poses were struck in support of a Mother’s Day campaign for vintage retailer What Comes Around Goes Around.

-Page Six posted pictures from the shoot, which featured the four women wearing similar past-decade designer collections in their own way.
-Rinna and her family members modeled Chanel surf looks and pearl and gold logo jewelry from the 1990s, LV-monogrammed denim pieces, logo belts, and more.
+Page Six recently posted pictures from the shoot, one which featured the four women wearing similar past-decade designer collections in their own way.
+Rinna and her family members modeled Chanel surf looks, jewelry from the 1990s, LV-monogrammed denim pieces, logo belts, and more.

-The celebrity site noted that Lisa Rinna’s 90-year-old mom totally upstaged her in one pose as they modeled matching Chanel double-C earrings.
+The celebrity site noted that Lisa Rinna’s 90-year-old mom totally upstaged her in one pose, as they both modeled matching Chanel double-C earrings.
 Indeed, Lisa Rinna praised her show-stealing, fashionista mom as she posted an article about the shoot to Twitter with the caption, “The Queen!!!
 Lois!!!”

-Lisa Rinna told People she felt “such pride” to be able to pose with her mom and her model daughters together.
+Lisa Rinna told People that she felt “such pride” to be able to pose with her mom — and her model daughters — together.
 The Bravo star and QVC guru added that she was grateful and “so blessed” to be in the fashion campaign with three generations of her family.

 Lisa Rinna poses with her model daughters in new fashion campaign https://t.co/84inauRJNE pic.twitter.com/aoThndVUXa